-The Greater Itasca STEM Scholarships were established in 2010 by Mary Jo Gibbons.
-The establishment of these awards provides incentive for local people to encourage students to pursue careers in the fields of Science, Technology, Engineering and Math (STEM).
-It is important to have all different types of people working in our communities, and supporting students getting degrees in STEM fields helps our area thrive – well into the future.
-The entire Gibbons family: MaryJo, Shelly, Tom and Cami, Renee and Michael got together to address the future needs of the community – and providing scholarships for education in STEM is one answer for how the Gibbons family helps to develop our communities.
+The Greater Itasca VoTech/Community College Scholarships were also established in 2010 by Mary Jo Gibbons.
+The establishment of these awards created the first proactive workforce scholarships at the Foundation.
+The entire Gibbons family: MaryJo, Shelly, Tom and Cami, Renee and Michael got together to address the future needs of the community – and providing scholarships for Vocational and Technical training is another answer for how the Gibbons family helps to develop our communities.

 The Community Foundation wishes all of these students success in the upcoming academic year.

 The Grand Rapids Area Community Foundation has been connecting donors’ charitable intentions to community needs for over 25 years to make our Greater Itasca Area – and the world – a better place to live.
 We invite you to become part of the good work we do, and to include us in the conversation with your financial or estate planner.
 What is your legacy?
 For more information, schedule a visit by calling (218) 999-9100.